ibrahimrehman1/verilog/README.md

 assign sum = a ^ b;
 assign carry = a & b;

 // e.g. of wand/wor.
-If wire was used then results would have been undeterministic. input A, B, C, D;
+If wire was not used then results would have been undeterministic. input A, B, C, D;
 output y;
 wand y;